Iran nuclear fuel move may ease war fears - for now

 “Iran is progressing towards a nuclear weapons-capable state,” former chief U.N. nuclear inspector Olli Heinonen, now at Harvard University, said.
 “More enriched uranium is produced, and breakout times become shorter.”

-Iran has signaled it may be ready to suspend the 20 percent activity but says sanctions imposed on the major oil producer must be lifted in return, a demand the West rejects.
+Iran has signalled it may be ready to suspend 20 percent enrichment but says sanctions imposed on the major oil producer must be lifted in return, a demand the West rejects.

 Tehran’s move to use some higher-grade enriched uranium for civilian purposes may be a sign of a willingness to compromise, Mark Hibbs of the Carnegie Endowment think-tank said.